anhtranquang/lab-cluster/README.md

 * `cluster.yaml`: Configuration file for creating the Kind cluster with a control plane and labeled worker nodes (including a dedicated ingress worker).
 * `bootstrap-manifests/`: Directory containing Kubernetes manifests for bootstrapping the cluster.
   * `deploy-ingress-nginx.yaml`: Manifest to deploy the Nginx Ingress Controller.
   * `argocd-ingress.yaml`: Manifest to create an Ingress resource for Argo CD. **The `host` value in this file is set to `argocd.localhost`, which resolves automatically to `127.0.0.1`.**
+  * `applicationset.yaml`: Defines an ArgoCD ApplicationSet for managing multiple applications.
+* `tools/`: Directory containing Helm values and configurations for additional tools.
+  * `kestra/values.yaml`: Helm values file for deploying Kestra.
-* `Makefile`: Automates the cluster creation and component deployment process.
+* `Makefile`: Automates the cluster creation, tool deployment, and cleanup processes.
+* `README.md`: Documentation for setting up and managing the lab cluster.

 ## Next Steps